Korean cuisine

 Ingredients and dishes vary by province.
-Many regional dishes have become national, and dishes that were once regional have proliferated in different variations across the country.
+Many regional dishes have become national.
 Korean royal court cuisine once brought all of the unique regional specialties together for the royal family.
 Foods are regulated by Korean cultural etiquette.

+Kimjang, which refers to the process of making kimchi, is listed on the UNESCO Intangible Heritage List.

 History

 Prehistoric

 In the Jeulmun pottery period (approximately 8000 to 1500 BCE), hunter-gatherer societies engaged in fishing and hunting, and incipient agriculture in the later stages.
 Since the beginning of the Mumun pottery period (1500 BCE), agricultural traditions began to develop with new migrant groups from the Liao River basin of Manchuria.
 During the Mumun period, people grew millet, barley, wheat, legumes and rice, and continued to hunt and fish.
 Archaeological remains point to development of fermented beans during this period, and cultural contact with nomadic cultures to the north facilitated domestication of animals.

 Three Kingdoms period

 The Three Kingdoms period (57 BCE – 668 CE) was one of rapid cultural evolution.
 The kingdom of Goguryeo (37 BCE – 668 CE) was located in the northern part of the peninsula along much of modern-day Manchuria.
 The second kingdom, Baekje (18 BCE – 660 CE), was in the southwestern portion of the peninsula, and the third, Silla (57 BCE – 935 CE), was located at the southeastern portion of the peninsula.
 Each region had its own distinct set of cultural practices and foods.
 For example, Baekje was known for cold foods and fermented foods like kimchi.
 The spread of Buddhism and Confucianism through cultural exchanges with China during the fourth century CE began to change the distinct cultures of Korea.

+Attributed with the earliest kimchi, the Goguryeo people were skilled at fermenting and widely consumed fermented food.